 Anyone who has coached the offensive line long enough understands that injuries can blow your entire season up if you are not prepared.
 Why is this different than any other position you ask?
-Well, it’s because these five players work so closely together that losing any one of them can mess with the entire unit.
+Well, it’s because these five players work so closely together.
+Losing any one of them can mess with the entire unit.

 Preparing for these almost inevitable injuries can happen in several ways.
 One is to have your lineman coached up on multiple positions.
 This will allow you to play your five best healthy lineman, instead of your second string center who might not be in your top eight linemen.

-Here are a few ways that you can also protect your offensive line some if the injury bug hits your unit this fall…
+Here are a few ways that you can also protect your offensive line if the injury bug hits your unit.

 You can install more quick game answers into your game plan.
-This is always helpful and often times there are simple answers in the passing game that can make your offensive line a lot more effective.
+This is always helpful.
+Often times there are simple answers in the passing game that can make your offensive line a lot more effective.

 Use Tight Ends & Backs To Chip

-You can also look to beef up your protection by using your Tight Ends and Running Backs more for protection help and chipping on their way out to their route.
+You can beef up your protection by using your Tight Ends and Running Backs more.
+They can be used for protection help and chipping on their way out to their route.
 This can take some work, but it is an effective way to help your protection if the technique is taught correctly.